-The photo above is from someone’s master bedroom.
+The photo above is from someone’s main bedroom.
 I don’t have a before photo for you, but let me paint you a picture: GIANT BLACK ELLIPTICAL MACHINE sitting on those lovely hardwood floors, partially blocking the fireplace and the built-ins.
 I helped them move it into their garage so we could stage it as proper seating area, using furniture they already had and some pillows I loaned them.
 Sure, we could’ve done more (like add a rug) but staging isn’t about making a room look “perfectly decorated,” it’s about painting a picture of life in that home.
 Plus, a rug would have hidden those shiny hardwood floors!

 The point is, you want to enhance the fantasy of living in the house.
-Who wouldn’t want to picture themselves sipping coffee on a cold morning in their master bedroom’s sitting area with the sun shining in through the large windows and the fireplace on while gazing up at their pretty built-ins?!
+Who wouldn’t want to picture themselves sipping coffee on a cold morning in their main bedroom’s sitting area with the sun shining in through the large windows and the fireplace on while gazing up at their pretty built-ins?!
 That sentence has like four selling features in it!

 Easy Staging Tricks You Can Do